ironpeakservices/ironpeak.be/content/blog/message-away.md

 Group chats are not E2E encrypted.
 Communication to Telegram servers happen over TLS.
 A 3th party audit is not available for Telegram.
 Client implementations are open source while the server one is not.
+Metadata is not stored encrypted.

 #### 4. Privacy first